-Remote Visibility and Two Way Control
+Remote Visibility and Two-Way Control

 In recent years, it has become more common to outfit artificial lift systems with some type of controller that may include a radio system for connection to a remote host.
-The capabilities of these systems vary widely by technology and vendor and can range from view only to full two way control.
+The capabilities of these systems vary widely by technology and vendor and can range from view only to full two-way control.
 Although much of the value remains with the method of operation, remote surveillance/control does provide significant additional value and is very important for fully optimizing challenging wells.

-Without remote surveillance / control technology, an oil field operator would typically have a daily route taking him to each well site sequentially to check the status.
-He would have no indication as to the health of that well until he arrived at site.
-The introduction of a SCADA (Supervisory Control and Data Acquisition) system allows the operator to remotely monitor and potentially adjust pumping parameters without traveling to site.
-He or she can also use the technology to help prioritize their daily tasks, allowing them to focus on the key issues (Dunham, C.L.
-1987).
+Without remote surveillance/control technology, an oil field operator would typically have a daily route taking them to each well site sequentially to check the status.
+They would have no indication as to the health of that well until they arrived at the site.
+The introduction of a supervisory control and data acquisition (SCADA) system allows the operator to remotely monitor and potentially adjust pumping parameters without traveling to the site.
+The operator can also use the technology to help prioritize their daily tasks, allowing them to focus on the key issues.

-A SCADA system would also typically provide some type of alarming functionality, either real time with callout capabilities or time delayed based on a set polling interval.
-This informs the operator that an error condition has occurred so they can re-prioritize their activities as required.
-Without this, the operator would travel his set route, discovering the error condition only once they were on site.
+A SCADA system would also typically provide some type of alarming functionality, either real time with call-out capabilities or time delayed based on a set polling interval.
+This informs the operator that an error condition has occurred, allowing them to re-prioritize their activities as required.
+Without this, the operator would travel their set route, discovering the error condition only once they arrived on-site.
 This method of operation could result in undetected error conditions extending to several hours or even a full day.

 The type and complexity of data collected and stored on a SCADA host can vary significantly by technology and vendor.
 It could be as simple as a run status or as complicated as dynamometer cards.
-Local controller data storage capabilities are often very limited so adding a remote host also introduces the ability for long term data trending.
-These long term trends are key to identifying changes in a well's behavior that could be an indication of a current or developing issue.
-This makes long term data trending an important part of an effective alarm management strategy.
+Local controller data storage capabilities are often very limited.
+Adding a remote host introduces the ability for long-term data trending.
+These long-term trends are key to identifying changes in a well's behavior that could be an indication of a current or developing issue.
+This scenario makes long term data trending an important part of an effective alarm management strategy.

-Remote surveillance/control capabilities become even more valuable for remote sites, sites without year round access or during times of inclement weather when driving is too dangerous or not possible.
+Remote surveillance/control capabilities become even more valuable for remote sites, sites without year-round access, or during times of inclement weather when driving is too dangerous or not possible.
 In addition to the well optimization benefits, remote access has a secondary benefit related to employee safety.
-Based on a study done in the US, motor vehicle accidents are the leading cause of work-related fatalities in the oil and gas extraction industry (Retzer KD, 2013).
-SCADA systems don't eliminate the need for travel but if simple parameter changes or restarts of stalled engines can be done remotely they can definitely help reduce the number of trips required.
+Based on a study done in the US, motor vehicle accidents are the leading cause of work-related fatalities in the oil and gas extraction industry8.
+SCADA systems do not eliminate the need for travel but, if simple parameter changes or restarts of stalled engines can be done remotely, this remote capability can help reduce the number of trips required.